centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 </TabItem>
 <TabItem value="Windows" label="Windows">

-On the hosts you want to monitor, download and execute the corresponding [package for Windows](https://github.com/centreon/centreon-nsclient-build/releases/download/20240711/centreon_plugins.exe).
+On the hosts you want to monitor, plugins is yet installed by the centreon monitoring agent installer.

 </TabItem>
 </Tabs>